• Skip to primary navigation

 Children in this age range have longer attention spans, larger and stronger hands, and can learn new concepts more quickly than their younger counterparts.
 They'll enjoy learning out of some "little kid" music books, but will also want more "cool music," like teenagers.

-It's best to use the Faber Piano Adventures curriculum starting at Primer level (affiliate) for beginners in this age range.
-Additional songs can be found with sheet music and in the Faber supplemental books, which range in difficulty from Primer all the way to more advanced levels.
+Students in this age range can play pieces from sheet music and from the Faber supplemental books, which range in difficulty from Primer all the way to more advanced levels.
 These extra books contain piano hymns, jazz, ragtime, popular, and Christmas music at all different levels.
-One can also find easy-to-play arrangements of popular music and YouTube hits online, often as a free download or for a low cost.

 Teen Beginners